 Strength Of The Market

 A cold, wet Wednesday night at Kempton is only likely to attract a handful of punters and here the markets can be very temperamental, as one decent bet on the exchanges, in a shop or in the ring can move a horse’s odds significantly.

 The majority of action is seen on the more popular betting exchanges around ten minutes before the off when the board prices are available (the on course odds) and market moves here, when the horse can be seen in the flesh are generally more significant as they require larger sums in a comparatively stronger market.

 The connections of a horse can have a large part to play in how significant a market move can be.
 Some yards are renowned for operating shrewdly, whilst others rarely hit the target when the money is down.

-Runners 12/1 or bigger
+Runners 13.00 or bigger

 The figures show the trainers have a different modus operandi.
 While the data does not show market moves, it shows how the handlers do when their runners are relatively fancied or unfancied.
-Roy Brotherton’s horses who are +1200 or bigger have just a 1.5% success rate for a hefty loss, whilst Ralph Beckett’s runners have won at 5.2%, producing a healthy profit.
+Roy Brotherton’s horses who are 13.00 or bigger have just a 1.5% success rate for a hefty loss, whilst Ralph Beckett’s runners have won at 5.2%, producing a healthy profit.